 We have a program that can help make sure our members safely use their prescription opioid medications, and other medications that are frequently abused.
 This program is called a Drug Management Program (DMP).
-If you use opioid medications that you get from several doctors or pharmacies, we may talk to your doctors to make sure your use of opioid medications is appropriate and medically necessary.
+If you use opioid medications that you get from several doctors or pharmacies, or if you had a recent opioid overdose, we may talk to your doctors to make sure your use of opioid medications is appropriate and medically necessary.
 Working with your doctors, if we decide your use of prescription opioid or benzodiazepine medications is not safe, we may limit how you can get those medications.
 The limitations may be:

-- Requiring you to get all your prescriptions for opioid and/or benzodiazepine medications from a certain pharmacy(ies) - Requiring you to get all your prescriptions for opioid and/or benzodiazepine medications from a certain doctor(s) - Limiting the amount of opioid and/or benzodiazepine medications we will cover for you
+- Requiring you to get all your prescriptions for opioid and/or benzodiazepine medications from a certain pharmacy(ies) - Requiring you to get all your prescriptions for opioid and/or benzodiazepine medications from a certain doctor(s) - Limiting the amount of opioid and/or benzodiazepine medications we will cover for you information you think is important for us to know.

-If we think that one or more of these limitations should apply to you, we will send you a letter in advance.
-The letter will have information explaining the limitations we think should apply to you.
-You will also have an opportunity to tell us which doctors or pharmacies you prefer to use, and about any other information you think is important for us to know.
 After you've had the opportunity to respond, if we decide to limit your coverage for these medications, we will send you another letter confirming the limitation.
 If you think we made a mistake or you disagree with our determination that you are at-risk for prescription drug misuse or with the limitation, you and your prescriber have the right to ask us for an appeal.
 If you choose to appeal, we will review your case and give you a decision.
 If we continue to deny any part of your request related to the limitations that apply to your access to medications, we will automatically send your case to an independent reviewer outside of our plan.
 See Chapter 7 for information about how to ask for an appeal.